 Down was overrun by the English again under John de Courcy in 1177.
 The chief families introduced by the conquest were the Savages, Whites, Riddles, Sendalls, Chamberlains, Stokes, Mandevilles, Jordans, Stauntons, Logans, Russels, Audleys, Martells.
 Of these, the Savages, Whites, and Russels still remain in Ireland.
 But most of the other names have become extinct in consequence of subsequent conquests by the Irish, and forfeiture.

 The Whites and Savages being separated from the English fell soon after into Irish habits.
-But still maintained an independence among the hostile tribes around them.
+But still maintained independence among the hostile tribes around them.
 Ardquin in Upper Ards, and Killileagh on the shore of Loch Strangford, were their respective places of defence.
 The attainder of Shane O’Neill, who was slain in rebellion in 1567, threw all Iveagh, Kinelearty, Castlereagh, and Lower Ards into the hands of the Crown.

 The all-graceful County City of Down, Downpatrick, truly illustrates the North’s history in architecture.
 With Irish Street, English Street, and Scotch Street meeting at the town centre.
-The wide Georgian Mail leads past Down County Museum (and St Patrick Heritage Centre) up to Down Cathedral.
+The wide Georgian Mail leads past Down County Museum (and St. Patrick Heritage Centre) up to Down Cathedral.
 St Patrick’s grave is marked by a great block of Mourne granite in the cathedral graveyard.

 Another great place to check out in County Down is the lovely seaside resort known as Bangor.
 Bangor is home to one of the largest and award-winning marinas found in Ireland.
 There are also some brilliant attractions in the seaside resort including the popular Pickie Family Fun Park and the North Down Museum.
 The town is inviting with plenty of places to stay from lovely B&B’s and seafront hotels.
 It is the perfect place to stay and to enjoy your time in County Down.

 Located between Bangor and Belfast is another town in County Down worth exploring, Holywood.
-Most people might think of ‘Hollywood’ in American but there is also a place with the same name (but with only one letter l) right here in Northern Ireland.
+Most people might think of ‘Hollywood’ in America but there is also a place with the same name (but with only one letter l) right here in Northern Ireland.
 Holywood is the birthplace of some famous faces such as golfing legend Rory McIlroy and successful actor Jamie Dornan.
 But there is more to Holywood than just creating famous people, it is also home to the Ulster Folk and Transport Museum.

-At the Ulster Folk and Transport Museum, you’ll be transported back in time to over 100-years ago, where you’ll get to experience how life was back then.
+At the Ulster Folk and Transport Museum, you’ll be transported back in time to over 100 years ago, where you’ll get to experience how life was back then.
 It is one of the most popular attractions in Northern Ireland.

 County Down’s Nature